 What Is an Offshore Pension Plan for Expats?

-Offshore pension plans, often called overseas pension schemes, are personal retirement savings plans based outside the UK.
-These schemes have multiple common characteristics—they typically:
+Offshore pension plans, often referred to as overseas pension schemes, are personal retirement savings plans based outside the UK.
+These schemes typically:

-- Provide access to a wide range of investment options
+- Provide access to a wide range of global investment options

 Which Offshore Pension Plans Are Suitable for Expat Pension Contributions?